Team members are sorted alphabetically by their last name. Please choose the appropriate letter:

 Adam holds an MBA from the Wharton Business School and a BA from Union College.

-Prior to joining Oberon, Richard Cocca was a Senior Partner with an investment banking firm headquartered in New England.
+Prior to joining Oberon, Richard was a Senior Partner with an investment banking firm headquartered in New England.
 The firm is a boutique investment bank specializing in Mergers & Acquisitions, recapitalizations, capital raising, and strategic consulting throughout the United States.
-Mr. Cocca's industry focus centers around business-to-business services, industrial, construction and manufacturing related markets.
-In his ten years with the firm, Richard has executed dozens of transactions in a variety of industries including equipment rental, linen rental, and oil and gas field services.
+Richard's industry focus centers around business-to-business services, industrial, construction, and manufacturing related markets.
+In his 10 years with the firm, Richard has executed dozens of transactions in a variety of industries including equipment and linen rental, oil and gas field services.